-Patients whose Randomisation visit eGFR is <30mL/min/1.73m2, CK is >3X ULN (and with a rise of at least 100 U/L from the screening visit) and/or ALT or AST >2.5X ULN will not be eligible to continue.
+Patients whose Randomisation visit eGFR is <30mL/min/1.73m, CK is >3X ULN and/or ALT or AST >2.5X ULN will not be eligible to continue.
 Results will be transcribed into the eCRF when available to the LCC (preferably within one week), thereby allowing eligibility to be definitively determined according to the TMS.
 For patients who are now ineligible based on blood results, a letter of appreciation will be mailed to them from the CCO and their GP will also be informed by letter from the CCO.
 Likewise, those who remain eligible will be written to by the CCO to confirm this.
 A letter will also be sent from the CCO to the participant's GP advising that the individual is participating in LENS, providing details of the trial and also providing results for the randomisation visit blood tests.